-Collect Azure resource logs in Log Analytics workspace in Azure Monitor
+Collect Azure platform logs in Log Analytics workspace in Azure Monitor

-Resource logs in Azure provide rich, frequent data about the internal operation of an Azure resource.
+Platform logs in Azure, including Azure Activity log and resource logs, provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.
 This article describes collecting resource logs in a Log Analytics workspace which allows you to analyze it with other monitoring data collected in Azure Monitor Logs using powerful log queries and also to leverage other Azure Monitor features such as alerts and visualizations.

-What you can do with resource logs in a workspace
+What you can do with platform logs in a workspace

 - Log queries - Create log queries using a powerful query language to quickly analyze and gain insights into your diagnostic data, and to analyze it with data collected from other sources in Azure Monitor.